noahgibbs/rsb/README.md

 ## Usage

+### Runners

 RSB uses a number of "runner" scripts to test different configurations.
 For most uses of RSB, you'll run one.
 For more customized uses of RSB, you'll make your own runner script.

+The file runners/rvm_rubies.rb is the most comprehensive as of this writing - see the beginning of the file for documentation.
+It runs primarily from environment variables.

+### Analysis

+After the runner completes, you should have a directory of data files, which can be used directly or analyzed.
+The file process.rb in the root directory of this repository performs cohort-based analysis, good for checking simple A/B questions of the form, "did this change speed up Ruby or slow it down?
+By how much?"

+For instance, to compare the speed of many different Rubies using a directory of data files, you can often type something like "../process.rb -c 'rvm current'", which will use the recorded RVM Ruby for each batch of data to analyze each Ruby's subset of the data separately.

 ## Canonical Configurations